HomeMy WebLinkAbout1987-04-07 - City Council - Worksession - AgendaREVISED -

 orders through the numbers that are assigned to each form.
 However, routine

-checks will be made.
+checks will be made. .1

 reports,etc.

-FT.
+ET.
 WORTH, TEX.

-Councilman Williams asked Ms. Pfisterer if she had ever considered marKeting the
+Councilman Williams asked Ms. Pfisterer if she had ever considered marketing the

 system.

 considered.
-Other future plans mentioned were assigning requisition numbers and
+Other future plans

-department generated numbers to forms; inputing and matching receipts to
+department generated numbers to

 warehouse orders.

-~s.
-Pfisterer told Council to expect productivity improvements, more clearly
+Ms. Pfisterer told Council to expect productivity improvements, more clearly

 defined clerical duties, M&C status on personal computers, and bid status on PC.

-Councilman Williams asked at what time period would the Pur chasing Department be
+Councilman Williams asked at what time period would the Purchasing Department be

 able to achieve gains on the backlog of orders.

-Ms. Pfisterer replied that the workload would make faster processing impossible.
+'_Ms.
+Pfisterer replied that the workload would make faster processing impossible.

 Presently, the majority of purchasing M&Cs take approximately seven weeks to